gianlazz/gianlazz.github.io/_posts/2018-07-15-lxd-lxc-docker-microservices-sharing-physical-compute-resources.md

 image: "/uploads/2018/07/16/419.png"

 ---
+"GPU, USB, NICs and Other Physical Devices in Your Containers - Stéphane Graber, Canonical Ltd."

 ### Premise:

 While setting up my own Raspberry Pi cluster that I'm orchestrating with Docker Swarm I've been wondering how I could interface with USB peripherals and the like with my docker container microservices.
 Why would someone want to do this?
 Well for my desired use cases I would like to be able to build custom servers, interfaces and programatic interactions with sensors or computing devices not standard on a traditional server or single board computer like the raspberry pi.